By Ken Zurski

 The song was released the year before Canned Heat was asked to appear at a massive music festival in southeastern New York where the band covered Sam Cooke’s “A Change is Gonna Come” and performed their harmonica infused hit “On The Road Again” as an encore.
 “On the Road Again” became the unofficial theme of the 1970 documentary movie “Woodstock.”

-The Chipmunk Song’s only appearance on a Canned Heat album was in 2005.
+The Chipmunk Song’s first appearance on a Canned Heat album was in 2005.
 It was added as a bonus track to the reissue of the band’s second album “Boogie with Canned Heat.”
-By that time the Chipmunks had received iconic pop culture status and their version of The Christmas Song (Christmas Don’t Be Late) was already a holiday season staple:
+By that time the Chipmunks had received iconic pop culture status and their 1958 version of The Christmas Song (Christmas Don’t Be Late) was already a holiday season staple:

 Christmas, Christmas time is near